|NLP Coaching Resources - getting into the drivers seat of your brain/mind.|

 |What is food?|

 NLP glossary of terms in the context of NLP, Hypnosis and Meditation...
-Phone 07 5562 5718 to book a free 20 minute telephone consultation.
+Phone 07 5562 5718 or send an email to book a free 20 minute telephone or Skype session with Abby Eagle.
 NLP Coaching, Hypnotherapy and Meditation.
 Gold Coast, Robina, Australia.
 Online NLP Coaching sessions on Skype and by phone also available.

 Acknowledge means to express recognition, thanks or gratitude as in, "Thanks for that."
 Or, "I heard what you said."
 Acknowledgment is just a simple recognition.
 We can also acknowledge with body language and gestures - by turning our body towards the other, by looking at the person and nodding our head, or raising our hand in a gesture of acknowledgement.